Judge closes Day Two of Aaron Hernandez murder trial with a warning

 Hernandez “never had a chance” as authorities zeroed in, Fee told the jury.

-Fee sought to plant doubt in the jury, saying police went after Hernandez from the start.
+Fee sought to plant doubt in the jurors, telling them police and prosecutors went after Hernandez from the start.

 The prosecution will try to “dazzle and distract you” with the fruits of an investigation that was “sloppy and unprofessional,” Fee said.

-The case against his client is "just a story and it's not true," he added.
+The case against his client is “just a story and it’s not true,” the defense lawyer said.

 On June 16, 2013, Lloyd was riding with friends in a black Chevrolet Suburban, which police later learned was rented by Hernandez.